 \section{Protocol}

 The phononic quantum network with $N$ mechanical resonators contains $2N$ mechanical normal modes.
-We denote the displacement quadrature of the $n$-th mode as $Q_n = (b_n + b_n^\dagger)/\sqrt{2}$ and the momentum quadrature as $P_n = -i(b_n - b_n^\dagger)/\sqrt{2}$, with $n \in [1, 2N]$.
-In the ideal case, CV cluster states can be generated by applying the unitary transformation $U=\prod_{m,n} \exp{\left(\frac{i}{2}A_{mn}Q_{m}Q_{n}\right)}$ to the zero-momentum state, where $A_{mn}$ are the elements of the adjacency matrix $\mathbf{A}$~\cite{ZhangPRA2006, Menicucci2006}.
-To characterize the state, we define a set of nullifier operators: $N_{n} = P_{n} -\sum_{m} A_{nm} Q_{m}$, for which the CV cluster state $\ket{\psi}$ associated with adjacency matrix $\mathbf{A}$ satisfies $N_{n}\ket{\psi} = 0$.
-The entanglement structure of the CV cluster state can be represented by a graph defined by $\mathbf{A}$~\cite{MenicucciPRA2011_1, ZhangPRA2008_1}, where the vertices correspond to the CV modes and the weighted edges encode their correlations.
-In realistic systems, where an ideal zero-momentum state is not available, approximate CV cluster states can be produced by applying squeezing and linear optical operations to an initial Gaussian state.
-In the limit of infinite squeezing, the resulting Gaussian state approaches the ideal CV cluster state and satisfies the condition: ${\rm cov}(N_{n})_{\alpha\to\infty} = 0$ for all $n$ with $\alpha$ being the squeezing parameter of the initial state.
+We denote the displacement quadrature of the $n$th mode by $Q_n=(b_n+b_n^\dagger)/\sqrt{2}$ and the momentum quadrature by $P_n=-i(b_n-b_n^\dagger)/\sqrt{2}$, where $n\in[1,2N]$.
+In the ideal case, a CV cluster state is generated by applying the unitary transformation $U=\prod_{m,n}\exp\!\left(\frac{i}{2}A_{mn}Q_mQ_n\right)$ to the zero momentum state, where $A_{mn}$ are the elements of the adjacency matrix $\mathbf{A}$~\cite{ZhangPRA2006,Menicucci2006}.
+To characterize the state, we define a set of nullifier operators $N_{n} = P_{n} -\sum_{m} A_{nm} Q_{m}$.
+The CV cluster state $\ket{\psi}$ associated with the adjacency matrix $\mathbf{A}$ satisfies $N_n\ket{\psi}=0$.
+The entanglement structure of the CV cluster state can be represented by a graph defined by $\mathbf{A}$~\cite{MenicucciPRA2011_1,ZhangPRA2008_1}, where the vertices correspond to the CV modes and the weighted edges encode their correlations.
+In realistic systems, an ideal zero momentum state is not available.
+Instead, approximate CV cluster states can be generated by applying squeezing and linear optical operations to an initial Gaussian state.
+In the limit of infinite squeezing, the resulting Gaussian state approaches the ideal CV cluster state with ${\rm cov}(N_n)_{\alpha\rightarrow\infty}=0$ for all $n$, where $\alpha$ is the squeezing parameter of the initial state.

-In the following, we introduce a three-step pulsed protocol for generating approximate CV cluster states in the phononic quantum network described in Sec.~\ref{sec:system}.
-The protocol exploits the intrinsic tunability of the network, combining pulsed beam-splitter interactions and parametric amplification between the mechanical and cavity modes.
-For an array of $N$ mechanical resonators ($2N$ mechanical modes), the scheme requires $4N$ driving tones.
+In the following, we introduce a three-step pulsed protocol~\cite{GovindarajanThesis2025} for generating approximate CV cluster states in the phononic quantum network described in Sec.~\ref{sec:system}.
+The protocol exploits the intrinsic tunability of the network by combining pulsed beam-splitter and parametric-amplification operations between the mechanical and cavity modes.
+For an array of $N$ mechanical resonators, corresponding to $2N$ mechanical modes, the scheme requires $(4N-2)$ driving tones.